jabrena/jbang-catalog/README.md

 # jbang-catalog

-A collection of JBang scripts.
+A collection of JBang scripts written by *Juan Antonio Breña Moral*

 - [jbang-catalog.json](jbang-catalog.json)